jkew/bte/README.md

 ```

 * `instances` defines the number of instances of this node type
+* `scheduled-instances` allows for instance count changes on the hour.
+You specify the number of instances at hour 1, hour 2 and so on.
+The number of scheduled instances must be less than the `instances` parameter.
 * `timeout` defines the timeout of requests on an instance, in ms
 * `balanced` defines how requests are balanced across those instances.
 The options are `random`, `content`, `sites`, `users`
 * `growthmodel` defines how capacity on an instance is regulated as load changes.
 Currently the options are simple `linear` and `logistic` models